msfeldstein/create-vive-project/README.md

 npm start
 ```

+You can also require the project in an existing project to set everything up.
+`require('create-vive-project')`

 # Todo

 - Make a way to have prototypes publishable in one step to github pages or something